 Intercantonal or national legislation generally forms the basis for the education on offer in the area of post-compulsory education (upper secondary level and tertiary level).
 The cantons are responsible for enforcing this legislation and for the organisation of the schools.
 The Swiss Federal Institutes of Technology are in the charge of the federal authorities.

 Upper secondary level: After the end of their compulsory school years roughly two-thirds of adolescents in Switzerland switch to a form of education which combines classroom instruction at a vocational school with an apprenticeship in a training company (dual-track system).
-This provides them with a VET (vocational education and training) certificate and can also be concluded with a federal vocational baccalaureate.
+This provides them with a VET (vocational education and training) diploma and can also be concluded with a federal vocational baccalaureate.
 Around one-third opts for continuing school education at an upper secondary specialised or a baccalaureate school, which prepare them for tertiary education at a university.

-More than 90% of young people complete upper secondary education, which facilitates direct entry into the job market, enables them to attend a professional education and training college or – with a baccalaureate from a baccalaureate school (Gymnasium/gymnase), a specialised baccalaureate (Fachmaturität / maturité spécialisée) or a vocational baccalaureate (Berufsmaturität / maturité professionelle) – allows them to continue their education at a university.
+More than 90% of young people complete upper secondary education, which facilitates direct entry into the job market, enables them to attend a college of higher education or – with a baccalaureate from a baccalaureate school (Gymnasium/gymnase), a specialised baccalaureate (Fachmaturität / maturité spécialisée) or a vocational baccalaureate (Berufsmaturität / maturité professionelle) – allows them to continue their education at a university.
 Altogether, 37.5% of adolescents in Switzerland acquire one of these forms of baccalaureate.

-Tertiary level: The tertiary level comprises universities (incl. universities of applied sciences and universities of teacher education) and, as a second important pillar, institutions providing professional education and training.
+Tertiary level: The tertiary level comprises universities (incl. universities of applied sciences and universities of teacher education) and, as a second important pillar, institutions providing professional education.
 The latter is aimed at people with professional experience, enabling them to gain specialist education and additional qualifications.
-It comprises diplomas from a PET college and federal or advanced federal PET diplomas.
+It comprises diplomas from a college of higher education and federal or advanced federal diplomas of higher education.